 Student entry visa

-For all stays longer than 90 days, you must always have a type D visa and apply for a residence permit within eight working days after arriving in Italy.
+For stays longer than 90 days, you must always have a type D visa and apply for a residence permit within eight working days after arriving in Italy.
+Iceland, Liechtenstein, Norway and Switzerland citizens do not need a visa to enter and stay in Italy and have to follow EU citizens rules.

 Applicants for university courses requiring prior admission by the competent Board of the degree course must also upload the admission letter issued by the relevant course on the Universitaly portal.
 For information on the documentation required for pre-registration in a PhD or Postgraduate degree please contact the PhD or Postgraduate Degree Office.